-When receiving pitches from random musicians, what sort of info would grab your interest quickly (and/or what makes you want to hit delete)
+When receiving pitches from random musicians, what sort of info would grab your interest quickly?
+What makes you want to hit delete?

 I don’t mind a wordy email as long as the person seems like they have their ego in check!

 Wading through a list of quotes about what a “game changer” this person is or how “amazing” they are is very off-putting – it’s not the sort of thing you get from an established artist, young or old, and as jazz is such a challenging art form I know that the best players often feel like they’re continually evolving and learning – as a music it’s a great leveller.

 What interests me is music that has an imaginative angle or story and some clearly defined vision – who the person or band are working with is also interesting and of course if an album is on a good label then that’s another point of interest and may prompt me to follow up.